Santo (art): History and terminology

 Among bultos, two distinct types are often noted, the bastidor ('frame', 'structure') style, a mannequin intended to be dressed with clothing and accessories, and the detallado ('detailed') style, with adornments painted on permanently (though sometimes also featuring added items).
 Bastidores often have interchangeable or posable arms, and sometimes feature a cage-like lattice (thus the name) to hold and shape the vestments.

 Ivory was often cited as the best and most expensive material for carving santos.
 Elephant ivory, especially of African origin, has been restricted or banned from sale, distribution, or commercialization in Mexico, the Philippines, the United States, and many other countries.
 While exact laws vary by jurisdiction (from total bans to legal sale of antiques only), ivory is now rarely used.
 While the most economical modern type of santos are made of resin or fiberglass, and mass-produced, traditional examples are still made primarily of wood, sometimes with metal accessories.

 In the Philippines

 The santero culture in the Philippines is widely prevalent among Filipino Catholics, having been influenced by centuries of Spain colonial rule and various forms of folk Catholicism.
-The earliest recorded vested santo in the Philippines is the Santo Niño de Cebu, a baptismal gift given by Ferdinand Magellan to Rajah Humabon's consort in 1521.
+The earliest recorded vested santo in the Philippines is the Santo Niño de Cebú, a baptismal gift given by Ferdinand Magellan to Rajah Humabon's consort in 1521.